smaegol/nanotail/README.md

 ## Differential expression analysis

-NanoTail provides also possibility of very basic differential expression testing, using binomTest from the edgeR package.
+NanoTail provides also the possibility of very basic differential expression testing, using binomTest from the edgeR package.
 This functionality is still in the development and may not work as expected.
+To calculate differential expression please use `calculate_diff_exp_binom()` function or use Shiny App.

 ![Differential adenylation tab](https://github.com/smaegol/nanotail/blob/master/screenshots/screenshot_differential_expression.png)